AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

 ## _Last revision June 30, 2020_

-Adobe Dynamic Media Classic users now have access to a new sign-in experience that no longer relies on Adobe Flash technology in the browser.
+Adobe Dynamic Media Classic users now have access to a new sign-in that no longer relies on Adobe Flash technology in the browser.

 ## Frequently Asked Questions